 Summary narrative CSCS has developed a well-defined rules and procedures to manage the default and orderly wind down of any of its failed participant in the event of default.
 The default management was presented to all stakeholders including Association of Stockbroking Houses of Nigeria (ASHON), the settlement banks and the custodians.
 The plan is being tested annually which involve participants and key stakeholders.
-The results of the test are included are sent to Management Risk Committee for review.
+The results of the test sent to Management Risk Committee for review.
 Rating of Principle Observed Key Consideration 1.
 "An FMI should have default rules and procedures that enable the FMI to continue to meet its obligations in the event of a participant default and that address the replenishment of resources following a default."
+Observed

-Observed The draft, amended rules of CSCS do provide a procedure in the event of a default in the funding of a trading account (Rule 5.6).
+The draft amended rules of CSCS do provide a procedure in the event of a default in the funding of a trading account (Rule 5.6).
 The settlement bank is required to settle the default when a stock broker defaults.
 Stock purchases of the defaulting firm will be allowed to settle but will then be frozen, later liquidated to offset the bank.
 In the event dealing member default, the settlement bank will have lien over the underlying securities, the proprietary account of the dealing member and may request for the liquidation of both the underlying securities and the securities in the proprietary account to replenish bank's money.
-The Trade Guarantee Fund will only be used to cover any shortfall that may arise after the liquidation.
+The Settlement Guarantee Fund will only be used to cover any shortfall that may arise after the liquidation.
 The Risk Management department is responsible for handling a default and has developed a procedure on the actions to be taken in a default scenario.
-In a default, the proprietary account of the dealing member, underlying securities and SGF are the resources available guarantee.
-Key Consideration 2.

-3 "An FMI should be well prepared to implement its default rules and procedures, including any appropriate discretionary procedures provided for in its rules."
-Observed CSCS has default management plan and procedure.
+In a default, the proprietary account of the dealing member, underlying securities and SGF are the resources available as guarantee.
+"An FMI should be well prepared to implement its default rules and procedures, including any appropriate discretionary procedures provided for in its rules."
+Observed Observed CSCS has default management plan and procedure.
 This procedure reviewed and tested annually or on need basis.
+Mails are used to communicate all relevant stakeholders in respect of participant default.
 "An FMI should publicly disclose key aspects of its default rules and procedures."
 Observed CSCS has developed its default rules and procedures.
 This was shared with the participants for their inputs.
 The default procedure is available to all participants.
-The default management procedure will be published on the CSCS website when the updated rule is finalized.
+The default management procedure has been shared with the participants

+Key Consideration 4.
 "An FMI should involve its participants and other stakeholders in the testing and review of the FMI's default procedures, including any close-out procedures.
 Such testing and review should be conducted at least annually or following material changes to the rules and procedures to ensure that they are practical and effective.
 Observed CSCS has developed its default rules and procedures.
 The plan is being tested annually which involve participants and key stakeholders.
 The results of the testing will be reviewed by the CSCS Board.
-CSCS conducts quarterly disaster recovery test with the NSE and all market participants.

 Principle 14: Segregation and portability.

-A CCP should have rules and procedures that enable the segregation and portability of positions of a participant's cu stomers and the collateral provided to the CCP with respect to those positions.
+A CCP should have rules and procedures that enable the segregation and portability of positions of a participant's customers and the collateral provided to the CCP with respect to those positions.

 Summary narrative Does not apply to CSDs or SSSs